mllam/weather-model-graphs/README.md

 1) easily modularise the whole generation process, with every step outputting a `networkx.DiGraph` object,
 2) easily visualise the graph resulting from any step and
-3) easily connective graph nodes, combine graphs and split graphs based on node and edge attributes.
+3) easily connect graph nodes across graph components, combine graphs and split graphs based on node and edge attributes.

 The graph generation in `weather-model-graphs` is split into to the following steps: